awsdocs/amazon-efs-user-guide/doc_source/metered-sizes.md

 ### Metering for infrequent access<a name="metered-sizes-IA"></a>

 Infrequent Access \(IA\) storage is metered in 4 KiB increments\.
 IA file metadata \(2 KiB per file\) is always stored and metered in the Standard storage class\.
 Data access for IA storage is metered in 1 MiB increments\.

+## Metering provisioned throughput<a name="metering-provisioned-throughput"></a>

+ Customers only pay for the amount of time that Provisioned Throughput is enabled\.
+Provisioned Throughput is metered once every hour\.
+For metering when Provision Throughput is set for less than one hour, Amazon FSx calculates the time\-average using millisecond precision\.